 April 6, 1986 - The television program, “The Jar,” teleplay by Alabama author Robert McDowell, was broadcast as part of the Alfred Hitchcock Presents series.

-April 6, 1988 - Mathew Henson was awarded honors in Arlington National Cemetery.
-Henson had discovered the North Pole with Robert Peary.
+April 6, 1988 - Mathew Henson, who discovered the North Pole with Robert Peary, was awarded honors in Arlington National Cemetery.

 April 6, 2005 – Kurdish leader Jalal Talabani became Iraqi president.
 Shiite Arab Ibrahim al-Jaafari was named premier the next day.

 April 6, 2010 - The Southern Literary Trail, the only tri-state literary trail in the United States, officially passed and adopted its by-laws on this day.
 The three partner states are Alabama, Georgia and Mississippi.
 The Trail's principal theme is the influence of "place" on the work of southern writers.
 Accordingly, each city or town on the Trail must be home to a discernible place that influenced a writer of a well-known work of fiction.
 The Alabama towns on the trail are: Demopolis, Hartselle, Mobile, Monroeville, Montgomery and Tuskegee.